Skip to Content

 Ithaki is a fun bar and club in Cyprus with a Friday night event that's popular with the queer community

 Whose genius idea was it to mix burgers with club life?
 No one does parties like the gays at Ithaki.
 Loud pop music.
 Sweet cocktails.
 Campy, sharp-tongued hosts.
-And delicious burgers delivered by their neighbour, Street Sins.
+And delicious burgers delivered by their neighbor, Street Sins.
 It’s all part of what makes the Friday night event “Think Outside the Box’ at Ithaki so darn popular with the queer community in Nicosia.
 Other themed events throughout the week include RnB Saturday, which also attracts a young and international crowd.

-Open: Ithaki is open Wednesday/Thursday from 7pm until 2am and on Friday/Saturday until 3am
+Open: Ithaki is open Wednesday/Thursday from 7 pm until 2 am and on Friday/Saturday until 3 am

 Location: You can find Ithaki at Nikiforou Foka 33, Nicosia